Ajamillion/clode/README.md

 - ✅ Calibration overrides that translate Bayesian posteriors into drive, port, and leakage adjustments across CLI, API, and Studio
 - ✅ Measurement comparisons can automatically rerun solver predictions with the derived overrides, returning calibrated stats alongside the baseline fit
 - ✅ Measurement panel overlays measured SPL against solver baselines and calibrated reruns so improvements are visible at a glance
+- ✅ Measurement overlays now span SPL, phase, impedance magnitude, and THD with delta toggles to verify calibration impact at a glance
 - ✅ GitHub Actions workflow that runs lint/type/test gates for Python + TypeScript workspaces and publishes Monte Carlo tolerance artefacts
 - ✅ Hybrid solver prototype that blends the lumped models with interior pressure field previews, port compression metrics, and Mach tracking